BgeeDB/BgeeDB_R/README.md

 data_bgee_experiment1 <- data_bgee_mouse[[1]]
 ```

 Alternatively, you can choose to download only one experiment from Bgee, as in the example below.
-The data is then saved in .tsv file in your current folder.
+The data is then saved as a .tsv file in your current folder.

 ``` {r}
 # download RPKMs and counts only for GSE30617 for Mus musculus
 data_bgee_mouse_gse30617 <- bgee$get_data(experiment.id = "GSE30617")
 ```

 The data from different samples will be listed in rows, one after the other.
 It is sometimes easier to work with data organized as a matrix, where different columns represent different samples.
 To transform the data into a matrix with genes in rows and samples in columns, you can use the ```bgee$format_data()``` function.
-This function also allows to filter out genes that are not called present in a given sample (gives NA values).
+This function also allows to filter out genes that are not called present in a given sample (giving them NA values).

 ```{r}
 # only present calls and rpkm values